Tamworth, Staffordshire: Norman and Medieval

 Following the Norman conquest of England in the 11th century, the Normans built a large motte and bailey castle, the forerunner of the present Tamworth Castle, partly on the site of the Saxon fort which still stands to this day.
 Unusually Tamworth wasn't mentioned in the Domesday Book; this may have been due to its division between two counties confusing the surveyors.

 From around 1093, the Marmion family became lords of the manor, and eight generations of Marmions inhabited Tamworth Castle until 1294.
 It was the Marmions who were largely responsible for building the present sandstone fort at Tamworth Castle, replacing the original wooden Norman structure.
 During the period of The Anarchy in the 12th century, Robert Marmion supported King Steven in his fight with Empress Matilda.
 In the ensuing struggle, Tamworth Castle was taken and occupied by the forces of Matilda, but was returned to the Marmions when Steven finally prevailed in the war.
 In 1215 King John threatened to have Tamworth Castle destroyed, in revenge for the 3rd Baron Marmion's support for the baronial revolt against the King.
 However, this threat was not carried out.

 In the Middle Ages Tamworth was a small market town.
 However, the king gave it charters in 1319.
 In 1337 Tamworth was granted the right to hold two annual fairs.
 In the Middle Ages fairs were like markets but they were held only once a year and they attracted buyers and sellers from great distances.
 In 1345 Tamworth suffered a disastrous fire, and much of the town burned.
 This was followed by the Black Death which arrived in England from 1348, which reduced the population by at least a third.
 However, the town eventually recovered from these disasters.

+In 1877 a hoard of silver pennies of William I and William II was found during construction of the town's board school.
+Many were minted in Tamworth.
+294 coins were recovered, approximately four or five having been sold by the finder before the hoard's significance was realised.
+Many of the coins are now in the British Museum.